 All significant activities and organizations for which the City exercises oversight responsibility have been included in the City's combined financial statements.
-The following criteria from Governmental Accounting Standards Board (GASB) Statement No. 14, "The Financial Reporting Entity", as amended by GASB Statement No. 30, "Determining Whether Certain Organizations are Component Units", regarding manifestation of oversight were considered by the City in its evaluation of City organizations and activities:
+The following criteria from Governmental Accounting Standards Board (GASB) Statement No. 14, "The Financial Reporting Entity", as amended by GASB Statement No. 30, "Determining Whether Certain Organizations are Component Units" and GASB Statement No. 61, "The Financial Reporting Entity: Omnibus an amendment of GASB Statement No. 14 and No. 34" regarding manifestation of oversight were considered by the City in its evaluation of City organizations and activities: